Ahmed-Elbasha/Photo-Viewer/README.md

 # Photo Viewer

-This is application that shows image and notes about photos.
+This is an application that shows image and notes about photos.